Cantor’s invented transfinite numbers

 Since Zermelo gave a proof of the well-ordering theorem, we have known that there are no other cardinal numbers than the Alephs.
 With this an undreamt-of deep insight into the essence of the infinite is gained, almost too deep for the human spirit.
 No wonder that this bold flow of thought leads to paradoxes.
 The question of which restrictions must be introduced in order to remove the paradoxes is difficult to resolve.
 Zermelo’s attempt in this direction remained flawed, as the great researcher himself admits.

 From the autobiography of Gerhard Kowalewski, Bestand und Wandel, Oldenbourg Wissenschaftsverlag, Munich 1950, p.
 250, my translation. ) but which its proponents claim is the one true mathematical foundation, despite its many varieties (Footnote: The standard set theory used today is called Zermelo-Fraenkel set theory, after Ernst Zermelo and Abraham Fraenkel, who devised the theory in the early 20th century.
 It comes in several varieties, which you might find surprising when the proponents of set theory claim that set theory is the one true fundamental theory of mathematics.
 One variety includes what is called the Axiom of Choice, which essentially assumes that even if one cannot define a set whose elements are taken from infinitely many sets, don’t worry - there exists a metaphysical entity that will do it for you, and so, such a set “exists” (see also The Axiom of Choice).
 Another variety of set theory asserts that the Continuum Hypothesis is true.
 So you can have a set theory where the Axiom of Choice applies and where the Continuum Hypothesis is true, and a set theory where the Axiom of Choice does not apply and where the Continuum Hypothesis is true, and so on, and so on … .
 Also note that there are several other similar set theories have been proposed as being better than Zermelo-Fraenkel theory.) and despite the bastard nature of its turbulent birth.
+For more on this, see the pages that give an overview of set theory, starting at Overview of set theory: Part 1: Different types of set theories.

 You can read online an English translation of one of Cantor’s major works, Grundlagen einer allgemeinen Mannigfaltigkeitslehre (Foundations of a general theory of sets), which lays out his philosophy on different sizes of infinity and transfinite numbers.
 The page The Origins of Transfinite Numbers gives the details of the process by which Cantor arrived at his notion of transfinite ordinal numbers, and the page Cardinal numbers discusses in detail Cantor’s transfinite cardinal numbers.